vtretyakov/model_predictive_control/README.md

 ### The Model

 The model used in the project is a simple global kinematic model that returns the next state vector, given a current state input vector and an actuator vector.
-The model doesn't include complex interactions of the tires with the road, i.e., it doesn't mode dynamic of the vehicle.
+The model doesn't include complex interactions of the tires with the road, i.e., it doesn't model dynamics of the vehicle.

 ![Kinematic model equations](media/kinematic_model.png)